dbapibuilder/sqlconf-dab-aca-20250122/README.md

 ## Containerization

-The [Dockerfile](./dab/Dockerfile) contains a sampling of `dab` commands that curate the exposure of APIs over the database.
+The [Dockerfile](./dab/Dockerfile) contains a sampling of `dab` commands that curate the exposure of APIs on top of the database.
 In this case, there are many ways you could approach this, but for simplicity's sake, they have been added directly to the Dockerfile.
-This makes it easy to build the container and push it to a container registry, Docker Hub in this case.
+This makes it easy to build the container and push it to a container registry, which is Docker Hub in this case.

 ```bash